Data

 Data Compilations

 LiPDverse serves as a repository housing datasets formatted according to LiPD standards.
-The collection features datasets in the LiPD format, which are also available through a graph interface.
-Much of the content originated from PAGES collaborations with community-vetted metadata.
-The platform enables straightforward querying and visualization capabilities for paleoclimate information.
+The collection features more than 7000 datasets in the LiPD format, which are also available through a graph interface.
+Most of these datasets have were curated as part of international compilation efforts, including many PAGES working groups, and have community-vetted metadata.
+The platform enables straightforward data access and visualization capabilities for paleoclimate data.

 How to Contribute Data